Germán Vargas Lleras: Background

-Germán was born on 19 February 1962 in Bogotá to Germán Vargas Espinosa and Clemencia Lleras de la Fuente.
-He comes from one of the country's most prominent political families, with his mother being the daughter of former president Carlos Lleras Restrepo, and he is the nephew of former presidential candidate Carlos Lleras de la Fuente.
-Former president Alberto Lleras Camargo is also related to the family.
+Germán Vargas Lleras was born in Bogotá on 19 February 1962, to Germán Vargas Espinosa and Clemencia Lleras de la Fuente.
+His mother is the daughter of former president Carlos Lleras Restrepo.

-Vargas Lleras graduated from Universidad del Rosario in Bogota where he received his Bachelor of Laws degree.
+He graduated from Universidad del Rosario in Bogotá where he received his Bachelor of Laws degree.
 Afterwards he went to Spain to study Government and Political Science at the Ortega and Gasset Institute of the Complutense University of Madrid.